mveele/SQL_join_comms/README.md

 The goal is to:
 1. Introduce basic types of joins and provide examples of a few tables manipulation with SQL queries.
-2. Cover how to make a connection the with database through python which is the platform we are using to access relational tables.
+2. Cover how to make a connection with the database through Python which is the platform we are using to access relational tables.
 3. And will also introduce three tables join

 For additional information, see our [Jupyter Notebook](https://github.com/mveele/SQL_join_comms/blob/main/comms_project.ipynb).